 Attending an Estate Sale

-At many estate sales you will find doors and cabinets taped shut.
+At many Estate Sales you will find doors and cabinets taped shut.
 Please respect the wishes of the agent and owners and do not remove the tape.
-A good rule of thumb is to consider how you would treat your own possessions in your own home and respond according.
+A good rule of thumb is to consider how you would treat your own possessions in your own home and respond accordingly.